NielErykDeTorres004/HPQC/week2/README.md

 | 50,000,000  | 0.147s   | 2.348s        |
 | 100,000,000 | 0.262s   | 4.680s        |

 Both scale linearly which makes sense since its just a loop.
-C being ~17x faster than python at 100M was a bigger gap than I expected tbh.
+C being ~17x faster than python at 100M was a bigger gap than I expected.
 The second argument has no real effect on runtime.
 Swapping them (e.g. `repeat_adder 2 100000000`) makes C finish almost instantly since it only loops twice.

 ### Screen printing – internal vs external timing